Mae Sot offers a taste of Myanmar without crossing any borders.

 That’s not all, so here’s some of our favourite things to do whilst in Mae Sot:

 New to Mae Sot?
-We’ve written this compact Mae Sot guide to show you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Mae Sot!
+Our compact Mae Sot guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Mae Sot!

 #1 Visit or volunteer at a gibbon sanctuary